-The annual Night of the Living Zoo Halloween event is designed to be scary but for some very serious reasons – it is our primary event for raising money to support conservation programs.
-A portion of the proceeds each year go towards funding researchers and organizations doing work in the field both locally and internationally.
+Small events held throughout the year sponsored by our AAZK Chapter, and some of our gift shop items; paintings by our animals, feathers, eggs and some plush animals proceeds go directly towards funding researchers and organizations doing work in the field both locally and internationally.
 In our region, the Zoo has been able to help preserve critical habitat through the Nature Conservancy and the Lower Shore Land Trust, promote butterfly research and conservation through the Butterfly Conservation Initiative and have continued to support the much needed educational efforts of the Red Wolf Recovery Program.

 The entire Zoo works hard on these events to raise money to help support conservation.
 The zoo keepers, through the Chesapeake Chapter of the American Association of Zoo Keepers (AAZK), also raise money for conservation in some additional ways: